Feel-ix-343/Feel-ix-343/README.md

 Programming for dopamine.

-Languages: Typescript (solidjs, react), rust, scala, python)

 ## Other Projects

-My Trading-view account with one of my first scripts (my intro to programming): https://www.tradingview.com/script/LzFt8cCN-Harmonic-Indicator/
+[Harmonic Pattern](https://www.investopedia.com/articles/forex/11/harmonic-patterns-in-the-currency-markets.asp) technical analysis screener with on-chart buy and sell targets: https://www.tradingview.com/script/LzFt8cCN-Harmonic-Indicator/ (This was one of the first scripts I wrote!)